-Renewables acceleration areas designations must be made within 27 months of the Directive’s entry into force.
-The Directive must still pass the European Parliament and the Council of Ministers before it becomes law, though substantive changes are not expected.
-If Parliament adopts the Directive by mid-2023, then member states would need to make such designations by late 2025 at the latest.
+Renewables acceleration area designations must be made within 27 months of the Directive’s entry into force.
+Member states will need to make such designations by early 2026 at the latest.
 In such areas, permit granting should not exceed six months for installations smaller than 150 kW and one year for offshore wind.
 Projects situated in such areas will not be required to submit an Environmental Impact Assessment – instead one for the whole area should be developed when such an area is designated.

 As a stopgap measure to address the period before these designations take effect, and as a response to the energy crisis, the Council of Ministers adopted a temporary framework to simplify the renewable energy permitting process in December 2022 (Council of the European Union, 2022c).
 The Regulation will be binding for 18 months.

 The EU’s coal power share has been trending downward for some time.
 The energy crisis has not resulted in a deviation from this general trend (Ember, 2023a).
 In May 2023, coal power generation dropped to 10%, a record low (Ewen & Brown, 2023).
 Overall, usage in the first half of 2023 was down by close to a quarter.
 To be 1.5°C compatible, the EU needs to phase out coal by 2030 at the latest (Climate Action Tracker, 2023b).

 Most EU member states have coal power phase-out dates consistent with this timeline, though a handful do not (Climate Action Tracker, 2023a).